 It is estimated that nearly 70% of pregnant women experience low-back pain, and 20% experience pelvic pain (ref 1).
 This pain tends to increase as pregnancy progresses, and can interfere significantly with sleep and daily activities.
-Approximately 10% of these women continue to experience significant lumbo-pelvic pain and dysfunction a year and a half after delivery (ref 1,2).
+Approximately 10% of these women continue to experience significant lumbo-pelvic pain and dysfunction a year and a half after delivery, which can become chronic (ref 1,2).

 Numerous risk factors can contribute to the development of pelvic and low back pain, however, some general treatment and self-care principles can be applied with good results.

 The simple self-help measures outlined below can be effective at preventing or alleviating mild to moderate cases of pelvis and low back pain.